Coroner (band): Reunion

 Despite their earlier decision not to release new material, guitarist Tommy Vetterli stated that Coroner plans to work on a potential follow-up to Grin.
 In June 2015, Ron revealed in an interview (released on Italian webzine "Artists and Bands") that: "We are still individually in the process of collecting songwriting ideas.
 We have not started recording yet, but once we come together, it will probably proceed quickly.
 We are planning on hitting the studio towards the end of this year, hopefully."
 On 26 July 2016, it was announced that Coroner had entered the studio to begin recording their new album, which was initially set for release in 2017; however, it did not surface in 2017 and there had been no news about the album until April 2020, when Coroner announced via Twitter that they were "going to record a NEW album this year."
 In a May 2021 interview with Agoraphobic News, former drummer Markus "Marky" Edelmann (who has remained in contact with his former bandmates since leaving Coroner in 2014) stated that the band was planning to "finally go to the studio this fall" to work on their new album.
 In a May 2022 interview, Vetterli said, "We've actually started the recording, we have started recording drums, six songs are recorded and two more songs are ready, but Ron's part is missing and then we have to write another one, and then we hit the studio and record it."

 November 2020 saw work begin on the official band biography.
-Undertaken by writer Kriscinda Lee Everitt, this book will draw on extensive internationally-sourced press from 1986 to the present and equally substantial personal interviews with Marky Edelmann, Ron Broder, and Tommy Vetterli, plus musicians, producers, promoters, managers, myriad fellow travelers, and fans.
+Undertaken by writer Kriscinda Lee Everitt, this book will draw on extensive internationally sourced press from 1986 to the present and equally substantial personal interviews with Marky Edelmann, Ron Broder, and Tommy Vetterli, plus musicians, producers, promoters, managers, myriad fellow travelers, and fans.
 As of 2022, the book has an Instagram and Facebook presence where fans can stay updated on its progress.

+The first song from their sixth album, titled "Sacrificial Lamb", had its exclusively live premiere on 8 October 2022 during a show in Seewen.
+At the end of its performance, Broder stated that "it is a new song from the album that will hopefully premiere next year".
+On 3 March 2025, Broder confirmed during a show in Baltimore, Maryland that the new album would be released in October of the same year.
+Following this confirmation, an "Album Release Show" was announced on 28 March 2025, scheduled in Zürich, Switzerland on 14 November 2025.
+Coroner released their first song in more than three decades, "Renewal", on 15 August 2025 and announced on the same day that their sixth studio album Dissonance Theory would be released on 17 October.
+On September 17, a follow-up single titled "Symmetry" was released.